BlokPax/RandomProofs/tiki-bar/diamond-tiki-pick/README.md

 ### Token Entries

 *Note:*
-This token randomization is the same randomization used for the initial [../](Tiki Treasure Hunt).
+This token randomization is the same randomization used for the initial [Tiki Treasure Hunt](../).
 However, all tokens that were not delivered to wallet `0x36F8CB4791e4F86eB733b8545F8c6fE239705c06` have been removed, as well as any winning tokens from the initial drawing.

 What's left are tokens that are currently owned by TheTikimon.eth (`0x36F8CB4791e4F86eB733b8545F8c6fE239705c06`), in the same randomized order as previous.